Nutrition Major, B.S.P.H.

 - Nutrition Science and Research Track - An excellent preparation for medical and other health professional graduate programs, this track provides students in-depth exposure to the science of nutrition and metabolism while incorporating required research under the supervision of a faculty member.

-- Nutrition Health and Society Track - Recognizing the truly interdisciplinary nature of nutrition, this track provides students an opportunity to study nutrition through the lenses of policy, sustainable food systems, and interventions while allowing the flexibility to customize 18 credits of study in related coursework.
+- Nutrition Health and Society Track – Recognizing the truly interdisciplinary nature of nutrition, this track provides students an opportunity to study nutrition through the lenses of policy, sustainable food systems, and interventions.
+Students are required to take 18 credits (taken during the junior and senior years of the program) in a field of their choice that complement the nutrition major.
+The 18 credits could also be used to obtain a second major or minor in the field of their choice.*

 Admission to the program is required.